 ATMs at public places give people the opportunity to buy bitcoins with cash.
 You will need to install a wallet first in order to transfer the coins to an address of your choice.

-# Wallets: Where to Store Coins
+Wallets: Where you Manage your Coins

 Dektop or Mobile Wallet: This is the most common type of wallet.
 An app has to be downloaded on your computer or mobile device.
 It will store user’s private keys on the device, that’s why it is strongly recommended to make regular backups of the wallet and store them on a different device besides your computer(USB stick, etc.).
 A mobile wallet could be compared to a real cash wallet.
 People don’t keep their entire wealth in their back pocket, and you shouldn’t store all of your crypto funds on your smartphone.
 Mobile wallets can be compared to real cash wallets.